-Horse temperament
+Horse Temperament

 Horses typically show social, fearful, or challenging traits depending on the breed and whether or not they are used to being with humans.
 Temperament traits are essential factors to keep in mind when buying a horse.